 It seems a bit shocking that people are searching on the internet for a “cat shock collar”.
 It sounds gruesome.
-At first I had visions of some medieval training aid, which I would be strongly against, of course.
+At first, I had visions of some medieval training aid, which I would be strongly against, of course.
 However, we have to give all ideas and opinions a fair airing and discussion.
 Do these people who search for information about cat shock collars really want to use one on their cat as a way of training them to keep of kitchen counters and such like?
 It seems extraordinary but then again people use them on dogs which is equally bad.

 First, though what are cat shock collars?
 Well, they don’t actually exist but there are similar devices (correction: since writing this I have seen that they do exist – see below).
 There are dog shock collars that give a static electric shock on remote control command.
 They are used to train the dog.
 The classic is to stop the dog barking.
 The intensity of the shock can be set by the person.

 |Dog Shock Collar – Cat Shock Collar?|

 These devices are also used to keep dogs within a certain area.
 The dog wears a collar and a cable is placed around the perimeter of the area concerned, When the dog approaches the cable, the collar gives a mild electric shock.
 If the dog advances further the shock intensifies deterring the dog to go over the perimeter.
 That, as I understand is the basic idea.